Skip to main content

 Why it matters:

 Remote work makes inequity brutally visible.
 In-office employees pick up context by proximity.
 Remote employees only get what's explicitly shared.
-The question isn't whether your company has flexible work policies—it's who can use them without paying a career tax.
+The question isn't whether a company has flexible work policies.
+It's who can use them without paying a career tax.

 What we look for: